mobeets/mobeets.github.io/_posts/2018-09-15-landslide.md

 Finally, you may choose to draw cards from the deck until you have six cards in your hand.
 If the first deck is empty before you have drawn the required number of cards, you must shuffle the discard pile to form a second deck, and then draw the remaining number of cards you need from that new deck.
 The game ends as soon as the second deck is empty!

 <br><br>
-Created with Jess Graves in September, 2018.
+Landslide was created with Jess Graves in September, 2018.